 Levels drive the core interaction in most free-to-play puzzle games.
 The quality of this content, and the pacing of level features, rewards, and difficulty has an enormous impact on both retention and monetization.
 While the overall visual presentation, simplicity in design, story, setting, a deep and resonant meta game, and the quality of retention features all have their impact – for most players, the levels are the key driver of whether they stay and play or go away.

 When creating and releasing a regular stream of high-performing free-to-play puzzle levels, four best practices are crucial:

-- Building a comprehensive level creation cycle (Part 1)
+- Building a comprehensive level creation cycle (Covered in Part 1)

-- Meeting all technical requirements for a good starting situation (Part 2, coming soon)
+- Meeting all technical requirements for a good starting situation (Covered in Part 2)

-- Setting reliable level design goals (Part 2, coming soon)
+- Setting reliable level design goals (Covered in Part 2)

 - Being aware what makes a good level (Part 3, coming soon)

 This first article details the first practice listed above.
 The rest will be covered in subsequent posts.